Spiral galaxy: Spheroid

 The bulk of the stars in a spiral galaxy are located either close to a single plane (the galactic plane) in more or less conventional circular orbits around the center of the galaxy (the Galactic Center), or in a spheroidal galactic bulge around the galactic core.

 However, some stars inhabit a spheroidal halo or galactic spheroid, a type of galactic halo.
 The orbital behaviour of these stars is disputed, but they may exhibit retrograde and/or highly inclined orbits, or not move in regular orbits at all.
 Halo stars may be acquired from small galaxies which fall into and merge with the spiral galaxy—for example, the Sagittarius Dwarf Spheroidal Galaxy is in the process of merging with the Milky Way and observations show that some stars in the halo of the Milky Way have been acquired from it.

 Unlike the galactic disc, the halo seems to be free of dust, and in further contrast, stars in the galactic halo are of Population II, much older and with much lower metallicity than their Population I cousins in the galactic disc (but similar to those in the galactic bulge).
 The galactic halo also contains many globular clusters.

 The motion of halo stars does bring them through the disc on occasion, and a number of small red dwarfs close to the Sun are thought to belong to the galactic halo, for example Kapteyn's Star and Groombridge 1830.
 Due to their irregular movement around the center of the galaxy, these stars often display unusually high proper motion.

-Oldest spiral galaxy
+Oldest spiral galaxies

+BRI 1335-0417 is the oldest and most distant known spiral galaxy, as of 2024.
+The galaxy has a redshift of 4.4, meaning its light took 12.4 billion years to reach Earth.
+Another contender for this title is the galaxy Zhúlóng, which according to one paper has an estimated redshift of 5.2.

-The oldest spiral galaxy on file is BX442.
+The oldest grand design spiral galaxy on file is BX442.
 At eleven billion years old, it is more than two billion years older than any previous discovery.
 Researchers believe the galaxy's shape is caused by the gravitational influence of a companion dwarf galaxy.
 Computer models based on that assumption indicate that BX442's spiral structure will last about 100 million years.

+The oldest multi-arm spiral galaxy, as of 2022, is A2744-DSG-z3.
+Its redshift is z=3.059, which corresponds to 11.5 billion light years to Earth.

+A1689B11 is an extremely old spiral galaxy located in the Abell 1689 galaxy cluster in the Virgo constellation.
+A1689B11 is 11 billion light years from the Earth, forming 2.6 billion years after the Big Bang.